Matthew 2.1-3.

 In 5

-And Herod was super paranoid about anyone who might try to overthrow him. ’Cause many had tried, and failed.
-Herod’s own family members, including his own kids, tried and failed.
-He knew the Judeans didn’t want him there.
-It’s why all his palaces were fortresses, in case he had to defend himself from his own countrymen; it’s why most of his bodyguard were Europeans, not fellow middle easterners.
-So you don’t wanna get on Herod’s bad side.
-Caesar Augustus used to joke he’d rather be Herod’s pig than his son.
-(Herod executed three of his sons, and since Judeans didn’t eat pork, Augustus’s comment was quite apt.)
+Because of the way he seized power, Herod was super paranoid about anyone who might try to overthrow him.
+Many tried and failed, including Herod’s own family members; including his own kids.
+He knew Israelis didn’t want him there.
+It’s why all his palaces were fortresses, in case he had to defend himself from his own subjects; it’s why most of his bodyguard were Europeans, not fellow middle easterners.
+So you didn’t wanna get on Herod’s bad side.
+Cæsar Augustus used to joke he’d rather be Herod’s pig than his son.
+Herod executed three of his sons, and since Judeans didn’t eat pork, Augustus’s comment was quite apt.

 - look: Magi from the east come to Jerusalem,